ThePraeceps/ThePraeceps.github.io/_posts/2019-03-14-tryhackme---hackback-2019.md

 toc: true
 ---

+Access to the CTF can be found [here](https://tryhackme.com/room/hackback2019).

 # Task 1: Connect to our network
 Free points for connecting to the challenge network?
 Sweet.
 However, our University address space conflicted with the CTF address space, making things a little harder.
 To get around this, I used a NAT adapter on my Kali VM to put it in a 192.0.0.0/8 address range, which solved the issue.
 >